 - Define your brand internally before promoting it externally.

 Internal adoption of your brand will directly affect its outward acceptance.
 Internally look at your company culture and personality-how your employees live your brand matters.
-Then you can form a strategy to deliver your brand to your customers and prospects.
+Then, you can form a strategy to deliver your brand to your customers and prospects, and build brand awareness.